-It is also worth noting that the sum of ammonia sources outside the HELCOM Contracting Parties has increased by 48% from 1995 to 2017, causing a total nitrogen emission increase of 23% from there.
-Due to the relatively short lifetime of reduced nitrogen in the atmosphere, this does not have a big impact on the Baltic Sea.
-However, ship emissions of nitrogen oxides within the North Sea and Baltic Sea do matter.
-Emissions from international shipping are not reported by the Parties to the UN ECE LRTAP Convention.
-Therefore, gridded emissions for all sea regions were calculated by the EMEP Centre CEIP using the CAMS global shipping emission dataset (Granier et al., 2019) for the years 2000 to 2017, developed by the Finish Meteorological Institute (FMI), and provided via the ECCAD emission data base (ECCAD, 2019).
-Shipping emissions for 1995 to 1999 were estimated using CAMS global shipping emissions for 2000, adjusted with trends for global shipping from EDGAR v.4.3.2 (JRC/PBL 2016).
+It is worth noting that the sum of ammonia sources outside the HELCOM Contracting Parties has increased by 52% from 1995 to 2018, causing a total nitrogen emission increase of 29% from there.
+Due to the relatively short lifetime of reduced nitrogen in the atmosphere, this does not have a large impact on the Baltic Sea.
+However, trends in ship emissions of nitrogen oxides within the North Sea and Baltic Sea are more relevant.
+As emissions from international shipping are not reported by the Parties to the UN ECE LRTAP Convention, these emissions are derived by the EMEP Centre CEIP using the CAMS global ship emission dataset (Granier et al., 2019), which starts in year 2000 and was developed by the Finnish Meteorological Institute.
+Ship emissions for years before 2000 are estimated using CAMS global shipping emissions for 2000, adjusted with trends for global shipping from EDGAR v.4.3.2 (JRC/PBL 2016).
+As in the case of land-based emissions, emissions for the historical years 1995-2017 have not been regridded by CEIP for EMEP MSC-W model calculations in 2020.
+Thus, nitrogen emissions and depositions reported in this year for 1995-2017 are based on the 2019 version of CAMS, while the results for 2018 are based on the 2020 version.

 Figure 1.
-Annual atmospheric emissions of nitrogen oxides (NOx, yellow) and ammonia (NH3, blue) from HELCOM Contracting Parties, international shipping (North Sea and Baltic Sea), and from other sources within the EMEP MSC-W model domain from 1995 to 2017.
-Unit: Gg(N)/year.
+Annual atmospheric emissions of nitrogen oxides (NOx, blue) and ammonia (NH3, red) from HELCOM Contracting Parties, international shipping (North Sea and Baltic Sea), and from other sources within the EMEP MSC-W model domain from 1995 to 2018.
+Unit: ktonnes(N)/year.
 Different vertical scales are used for the various sources.
 The data cover emissions from entire countries, except for Russia, where only emissions from the area covered by EMEP are included.
-The Figure continues on the next two pages.
+Emission data plotted for 1995 to 2017 are based on last year's official submissions from EMEP countries (i.e. they are the same as in the BSEFS published last year), while emission data for 2018 are updated according to this year's (2020) submissions.
+See text for more details.

 Figure 2.
-Trends in annual atmospheric emissions of nitrogen oxides (NOx, yellow), ammonia (NH3, blue) and total nitrogen (NOx+ NH3, grey) from HELCOM Contracting Parties, international shipping (North Sea and Baltic Sea), and from other sources within the EMEP MSC-W model domain from 1995 to 2017, plotted as percentage of the 1995 value.
+Trends in annual atmospheric emissions of nitrogen oxides (NOx, blue), ammonia (NH3, red) and total nitrogen (NOx+ NH3, black) from HELCOM Contracting Parties, international shipping (North Sea and Baltic Sea), and from other sources within the EMEP MSC-W model domain from 1995 to 2018, plotted as percentage of the 1995 value.
 Unit: %.
 Different vertical scales are used for the various sources.
 The data cover emissions from entire countries, except for Russia, where only emissions from the area covered by EMEP are included.
-The Figure continues on the next two pages.
+Emission data plotted for 1995 to 2017 are based on last year's official submissions from EMEP countries, while emission data for 2018 are updated according to this year's (2020) submissions.
+See text for more details.